netdata/netdata/collectors/ebpf_process.plugin/README.md

 -   `return`: In this mode, Netdata also monitors the calls to function.
 In the `entry` mode, Netdata only traces kernel functions, but with `return`, Netdata also monitors the return of each function.
 This mode creates more charts, but also creates an overhead of roughly 110 nanosections for each function call.

+#### developer mode

+The developer mode is a feature that Netdata is bringing to give more details about errors that happen with the monitored function.

+Case this option is set to `yes`, Netdata will store inside `developer.log` that is inside your log directory, normally `/var/log/netdata/`, information about the hour that an error happeb, the software that generates the error and the error information.

+#### log format

+When `developer mode` is enabled, Netdata allows you select two different formats for the developer report, ltsv (the default mode) and json.

 ## Performance